 - Tobacco and alcohol use.
 Research suggests that tobacco use contributes to weak bones.
-Similarly, regularly having more than two alcoholic drinks a day increases the risk of osteoporosis, possibly because alcohol can interfere with the body's ability to absorb calcium.
+Similarly, regularly having more than one alcoholic drink a day for women or two alcoholic drinks a day for men may increase the risk of osteoporosis.

-- Gender.
+- Sex.
 You're at greater risk of osteoporosis if you're a woman, because women have less bone tissue than do men.

 - Size.
-You're also at risk if you're extremely thin (with a body mass index of 19 or less) or have a small body frame because you might have less bone mass to draw from as you age.
+You're at risk if you are extremely thin (with a body mass index of 19 or less) or have a small body frame because you might have less bone mass to draw from as you age.